-Lab 2: Install R and RStudio
+Lab 2: Install R and Set Up Your IDE

-This session introduces R and RStudio.
+This session introduces R and RStudio, then builds your core R skills.

 Why learn R?